About the Foundation

 The aim of the Foundation as listed in the Letters Patent is to “make grants for charitable purposes to any educational or other charitable organizations, which carries on its work solely within Canada”.

-The Foundation has been since its conception and continues to be, an example of benevolence without ostentation and assistance without self-interest.
+The Foundation has been, since its conception, and continues to be, an example of benevolence without ostentation and assistance without self-interest.

-From its incorporation, the Foundation has concentrated its efforts in support of research into the causes of and hopefully, the eventual cure of intellectual impairment, especially as it affects children and persons of advanced years in the form of Alzheimer’s Disease.
+From its incorporation, the Foundation has concentrated its efforts in support of research into the causes of and hopefully, the eventual cure of cognitive impairment, especially as it affects children and persons of advanced years in the form of Alzheimer’s Disease.

 The Foundation concentrates its assistance in focused areas of research into the causes of intellectual impairment.
 Research grants support research into the causes of the disease as opposed to active treatment or palliative care.
 Graduate Student awards may also support research into active treatment or palliative care.

 The Scottish Rite Foundation Logo